-17. The 8 Rekluse steel drive plates packaged with the Rekluse Center Clutch come pre-measured and are the 8 steel drive plates you will start with.
+14. The 7 Rekluse steel drive plates packaged with the Rekluse Center Clutch come pre-measured and are the 7 steel drive plates you will start with.

-Install 1 Rekluse steel drive plate first onto the Rekluse Center Clutch.
+Install 1 Rekluse steel drive plate onto the Rekluse Center Clutch.

-NOTE: A Rekluse steel drive plate must be the first clutch plate installed.
+Note: A Rekluse steel drive plate must be the first clutch plate installed.

-18. Install the stock friction disks with a Rekluse steel drive plate between each one.
-(Aprilia owners - see tuning guide before proceeding).:
+15. Install the stock friction disks with a Rekluse steel drive plate between each one.
+See following chart:

-NOTE: Some bikes have 9 friction disks stock.
-With the z-Start Pro you use 8 Friction disks.
+Note: With the z-Start Pro you use 7 Friction disks and 7 Rekluse Drive Plates.